 However, one of the beauties of life is learning and for as many times as I’ve traveled on this tiny, blue dot around the sun, there has been much to observe and realize.
 Both in looking around and looking back.
+Observing.

 The opponent I see challenging this passion and perseverance is domination and power.
-This opponent is not new to the playing field.

 From the beginning of recorded history, we see, time and time again, one side of a conflict vying for domination and power over the other.
 Here and there a small effort toward balance is seen but for the most part, it was all about one side either acquiring land and resources or simple freedom from the other.